 Heating Process

 Now, I slowly heat the cezve on the stovetop over low to medium heat.
 This is not a rush job — the low and slow approach is vital.
-It should take approximately 3-4 minutes for the coffee to start warming up and eventually approach a simmer.
+It should take approximately 3-4 minutes on the stove for the coffee to start warming up and eventually approach a simmer.
 Repeat several times.

 Monitoring The Foam